Wheatwizard/Klein/README.md

 ## First number

-The first bit represents which edges the west edge connects to.
-If it is 0 the west edge connects to its opposite, (that is a pointer moving off the west will appear on the east and a pointer moving off the north edge will appear on the south edge).
-If it is 1 the west edge will be connected to the south edge.
+The first bit represents which edges the north edge connects to.
+If it is 0 the north edge connects to its opposite, (that is a pointer moving off the north edge will appear on the south edge and a pointer moving off the west will appear on the east).
+If it is 1 the north edge will be connected to the east edge.
-If it is 2 the west edge connects to the north edge.
+If it is 2 the north edge connects to the west edge.

-The other edges (not the west or the edge it connects to) will connect to each other.
+The other edges (not the north or the edge it connects to) will connect to each other.

-## Third bit
+## Third number

 *We are going to skip the second number and come back to it hopefully this makes things clearer*

 This determines the whether the north edge has the same direction as its match.
 If it is 0 the directions match other wise the directions are opposite.

-## Second bit
+## Second number

 This determines the whether the other pair of edges have the same direction.
 If it is 0 the directions match other wise the directions are opposite.